-Together, we can achieve
+Together, we can acheive

 Meet the team

-I joined the forum in October 2017 after coming out of work to support my child when his placement at school broke down.
-After a period of home-schooling Zachary, I found myself having to research and work tirelessly to get him into a school setting that could meet his needs.
+I joined the forum in October 2017 after coming out of work to support my child when his mainstream placement broke down.
+After a period of home-schooling Zachary I found myself having to research and work tirelessly to get him into a school setting that could meet his needs.

 I wanted to be able to give back to other parent carers to ensure that they have a voice and that services that are delivered are meeting the needs of children and young people within Stockton on Tees.

-I understand how lonely this journey can be, if I hadn’t plucked up the courage to go along to a SPCF coffee morning or one of the other community activities with my children I wouldn’t be strong enough today to get the right provision to meet my children’s needs.
+I understand how lonely this journey can be, if I hadn’t plucked up the courage to go along to a SPCF coffee morning or one of the other community activities with my children I wouldn’t be strong enough today to get the right provision to meet me children’s needs.